jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Samugi.md

 His power was pivotal in the battle against the [[Phaerimm]] on the groups travel to Valendri.
 Upon grabbing the Staff of Rivers and Wind, he had a vision of defeating [[Aurunat, The Inevitable]] and then confronting [[Ironsoul]] in a cave in the desert ([[39 - 06162024|Session 39]]).
 Once the group found Ironsoul and defeated him, he gave his silks to Samugi.

 ### Description and Characteristics
 Mellow older gnome, nimble and quick.
 Enjoys gnome clover and having conversations with wise people.
 Very adept at tinkering.

 ## Relationships
 - The group [[Allara]] was previously travelling with was killed by the Demon Oni that is also after Samugi.
+- Has called The Remnants the only family he has.

 ## Secrets from the group
 -